makyo/writing/fiction/sawtooth/youre-gone/index.md

 *You're Gone* is a story as told through instant messages.
 It's playable in all modern browsers.

 **This version ties in with the Sawtooth Universe.
-It is readable on its own, but is gently furry.
-If you'd like a truly standalone version, there's [one on itch.io](https://makyo.itch.io/youre-gone), which is a non-furry version.**
+It is quite readable on its own, but is gently furry.
+If you'd like a truly standalone, non-furry version, there's [one on itch.io](https://makyo.itch.io/youre-gone) for free/donations.**